geozelot/intree/README.md

 # INTree
 ## Fast static Interval Tree for Go

 Static, flat Interval Tree implementation for reverse range searches (what intervals include a given value).

-The tree structure is realized using Go Slices only; memory usage is low, performance extremely high!
+The tree is realized using Go Slices only; memory usage is low, performance extremely high!

+___

+### Behaviour

 INTree will build the tree once (static; no updates after creation), and returns indices to the initial Slice of Bounds!